EXCHANGING BURDENS

 JACK sits at a table writing on a block, Mom enters from stage left.

-JACK: (Shrugs, puts block in sack; Let audience see expression of burden.)
-Just something.
+JACK: (Shrugs, puts block in sack) Just something.
+(Let audience see expression of burden.)

-MOM: (Hold backpack toward Jack, step closer.)
+MOM: (Hold backpack toward Jack.)
 Jack, that sack is heavy with worries.
 Why don’t you take this new backpack to school today?

-JACK: (Defensive, shaking head.stomp your foot subtly to show frustration.)
-I can’t, Mom.
-This bag has things I need to carry.
-If I don’t, who will?
+JACK: (Defensive, shaking head.
+Stomp your foot subtly to show frustration.)
+I can’t, Mom!
+These are things I need to carry.
+If I don’t carry them, who will?

 MOM: (Softly, hands clasped, glance up as if praying silently, looking upstage) But Jack…